iLert/docs/integrations/topdesk/inbound.md

 Yes, simply create more action sequences in TOPdesk.

-**Can I customize the incident messages?**
+**Can I customize the alert messages?**

-Yes, any custom field will be shown in the incident details.
+Yes, any custom field will be shown in the alert details.